Academany/fabzero/program/machines/comb.md

 A _comb_ is something very useful to cut when you are doing press-fit designs.
 It helps you to select the correct size of the slot.

-## In kokopelli
+## In Kokopelli

-kokopelli first, because it's my favourite software.
+Kokopelli first, because it's my(Fran) favorite software.

 ![](./img/comb/kokopelli.png)